section-engineering-education/engineering-education/content/articles/creating-and-using-azure-function-serverless-architecture-in-azure-portal-and-visual-studio-2019/index.md

 ### Azure functions vs Web jobs
-`WebJobs` is a component of the Azure App Service that one may use in automating the execution of a program or script.
-WebJobs are divided into two categories:
+It is possible to automate the execution of a program or script using Azure App Service's `WebJobs.` WebJobs may be broken down into two groups:

-**Continuous**- For example, a continuous WebJob could be used to check for new images in a shared folder.
+**Continuous**- Use a WebJob to check a shared folder for new pictures using a continuous loop.
 **Triggered**- It's possible to run it on a schedule and also manually.

-WebJob may be executed in a number of languages to see how it reacts.
-As an illustration, we might script the WebJob using a Shell Script (Windows, PowerShell, Bash).
-PHP, Python, Node.js, JavaScript and.NET are just a few of the programming languages we may utilize with the framework to create an application.
+To test how WebJob responds in other languages, it may be run in those languages.
+If we use a Shell Script as an example, we may script the WebJob (Windows, PowerShell, Bash).
+In order to build an application, we may use the framework in conjunction with PHP, Python, Node.js, JavaScript, and.NET.

-In many respects, an Azure Function is like a web job, except you don't have to worry about the infrastructure while using one.
+An Azure Function is similar to a web job in many ways, with the exception that you don't have to be concerned about the infrastructure while utilizing one.

-With the usage plan, Azure will scale your function based on demand and you will only be charged for the time it takes to run your code.
+Azure's usage plan automatically scales your function depending on demand, so you only pay when your code is actually executed.

-They can be triggered by a variety of factors, such as:
+They may be brought on by a wide range of things, including:
-- **HTTPTrigger**- In response to an HTTP request, this function is called.
+- **HTTPTrigger**- This function is invoked in response to an HTTP request.
 - **TimerTrigger**- Allows for the execution of tasks on a set timetable.
 - **BlobTrigger**- When you add a new blob to your Azure memory account.
 - **CosmosDBTrigger**- In a NoSQL database, as a result of new or modified documentation.